Thanksgiving Treats for Rabbits and Guinea Pigs

-Thanksgiving marks the start of the holiday season.
-With fall well underway and winter just around the corner, it’s the perfect time to snuggle up with your small furry friend and enjoy the mid-season changes.
+Christmas is the most magical part of the season.
+It’s the perfect time to snuggle up with your small furry friend and enjoy this special time of year.

-And let’s not forget the food!
-Thanksgiving is one of the biggest holidays for a “foodie,” and if you share a home with a rabbit or guinea pig, you know they’re foodies too!
-Thankfully, there are several holiday treats that you can share with your food-loving-friends – just hold the seasoning and spices.
+And let’s not forget the food.
+Christmas is one of the biggest holidays for a “foodie,” and if you share a home with a rabbit or guinea pig, you know they’re foodies too.
+Thankfully, there are several festive treats that you can share with your food-loving friends – just hold the seasoning and spices.

-What are your Thanksgiving meal staples?
-If you’re like most Americans, your Thanksgiving spread probably includes turkey or ham, stuffing or dressing, various vegetables, sides, and breads, punctuated with decadent desserts.
-And with all that meal-prep, there are lots of scraps and trimmings that you can give your rabbit or guinea pig as a special holiday treat!
+What are your Christmas meal staples?
+If you’re like most, your Christmas spread probably includes turkey, stuffing, various vegetables, and sides, punctuated with decadent desserts.
+And with all that meal prep, there are lots of scraps and trimmings that you can give your rabbit or guinea pig as a special holiday treat.

-Rabbits and carrots go together like turkey and dressing.
-But what other trimmings can you save for your bunny when you’re prepping for your holiday meal?
+Rabbits and carrots go together like turkey and gravy.
+But what other trimmings can you save for your bunny when you’re prepping for your Christmas meal?

-Rabbit-safe Thanksgiving meal ingredients that you can share with your bunny include: carrots and their tops (though in moderation, as carrots are high in sugar- which is why rabbits love them!), celery, cranberries (fresh or unsweetened and dried), fresh green beans, and leafy greens such as lettuce and cabbage.
-And if your Thanksgiving meal doesn’t stick to the traditional menu, a list of rabbit-safe foods can be referenced to see what you can feed your bunny from the kitchen.
+Rabbit-safe Christmas meal ingredients that you can share with your bunny include: carrots and their tops (though in moderation, as carrots are high in sugar – which is why rabbits love them), celery, cranberries (fresh or unsweetened and dried), fresh green beans, and leafy greens such as lettuce and cabbage.
+And if your Christmas dinner doesn’t stick to the traditional menu, a list of rabbit-safe foods can be referenced to see what you can feed your bunny from the kitchen.

 Guinea pig goodies